steve-gibbons/astra-threat-modeling-framework/README.md

 ## Getting Started

 1. Begin with the [ASTRA Practitioner’s Manual](./Astra%20Practitioner%20Manual%201.1.1.md)
-2. Download and copy the templates from `/templates/`
+2. Download and copy the templates from [./templates/](./templates/)
 3. Use the questionnaires to gather business and technical context
-4. Conduct structured interviews using the Meeting Logistics tab
+4. Conduct structured interviews
-5. Document risks and other findings in the Unified Working Spreadsheet
+5. Document risks and other findings in the [Unified Working Spreadsheet](./templates/Unified_Working_Spreadsheet.xlsx)

 No specialized tooling is required beyond a spreadsheet application.
 ASTRA is intentionally designed to meet teams where they are—technically and culturally.